 A list of mass killings in the United States this year

-Duluth Police Chief Mike Ceynowa said officers investigating the first killings identified the woman’s former partner as a suspect and went to his house, where they found him dead along with his wife and son.
-Police said the suspect apparently shot himself.
-Ceynowa said the man had a “pattern of mental health issues.”
+Wichita officers were called Sunday evening to a home where one victim was found.
+Officers went to a second home as part of the investigation and found three people dead.
+A fifth victim was found inside a third home as officers were canvassing the neighborhood.
+Police Chief Joe Sullivan said one of the dead was the suspected shooter.
+Police believe all five knew each other, but the nature of their relationships weren’t disclosed.

-At least 144 people have died this year in mass killings, which are defined as cases in which four or more people die within a 24-hour period, not including the killer — the same definition used by the FBI.
+At least 148 people have died this year in U.S. mass killings, which are defined as cases in which four or more people die within a 24-hour period, not including the killer — the same definition used by the FBI.

 Last year ended with 217 deaths from 42 mass killings, making 2023 one of the deadliest on record.